grafana/metrictank/docs/installation.md

 Below are instructions for statsd and statsdaemon:

+Note:
-Note, for either one `<environment>` is however you choose to call your environment. (test, production, dev, ...).
+ * `<environment>` is however you choose to call your environment. (test, production, dev, ...).
+ * we recommend installing statsd/statsdaemon on the same host as metrictank.

 ### Statsdaemon

 [Statsdaemon](https://github.com/vimeo/statsdaemon) is the recommended option.
-To install it, you need to have a [Golang](https://golang.org/) compiler installed.
+To install it, you can either use the deb packages from the aforementioned repository, or you need to have a [Golang](https://golang.org/) compiler installed.

-Then just run `go get github.com/Vimeo/statsdaemon/statsdaemon`
+In that case just run `go get github.com/Vimeo/statsdaemon/statsdaemon`

 Get the default config file from `https://github.com/vimeo/statsdaemon/blob/master/statsdaemon.ini` and update the following settings: